YouTube will exclusively stream 13 MLB games this season - 9to5Google

 Notably, these games will all be streamed on the official MLB YouTube channel (youtube.com/user/MLB) and will also be available on a dedicated channel on YouTube TV.

-Update 8/21: The latest MLB game to be streamed on YouTube kicks off later today as the Arizona Diamondbacks host the Colorado Rockies.
-The game kicks off at 3:30 ET/12:30 PT live from Chase Field in Phoenix.
+Update 8/21: Following last week’s game against the Diamondbacks, the Colorado Rockies are back on YouTube to take on the Atlanta Braves.
+The teams will be heading to Denver to play at 3PM ET/1PM MT from Coors Field.
 You can watch with the player embedded below.

-Live from Chase Field in Phoenix, watch the D-backs take on the Colorado Rockies Wednesday, August 21 at 3:30 PM ET, 12:30 PM PT on YouTube.
+Live from Denver, watch the Rockies take on the Atlanta Braves Monday, August 26 at 3:00 PM ET, 1:00 PM MT on YouTube.
 Set a reminder so we can notify you at game time!

 The MLB Game of the Week Live on YouTube brings live baseball to YouTube!
 Watch select live games every week of the regular season.
 Stream the games for free across all your favorite devices on the MLB YouTube channel.